newbisi/mkprop/README.md

-# mkprop package
+# mkprop
 *by Tobias Jawecki*

-This package provides some Python routines for time integration based on Magnus-Krylov and Krylov methods.
+This package provides some Python routines for adaptive time integration based on Magnus-Krylov and Krylov methods.

 **This package is still under development.
 Future versions might have different API.
 The current version is not fully documented.**